-Student Health and Counseling Services (SHCS) provides quality medical and mental health care to regularly enrolled Cal State East Bay students.
-Providers are board certified, licensed, or credentialed.
+Student Health & Counseling Services (SHCS) provides quality medical and mental health care to regularly enrolled Cal State East Bay students.
+Providers are board certified, licensed, and credentialed medical professionals employed by the University for the benefit of the campus.
 SHCS’ goal is to assist students in achieving and maintaining optimal health, while pursuing their academic and career goals.

 Services offered at SHCS include: